jkk/formative/README.md

 ### Validating Parsed Data

 By default, only datatypes are validated.
-There are two ways to add your own validation to a form:
+There are two ways to add your own validation to a form: `:validations` and `:validator`.

 #### `:validations`